Stevens Model 520/620: Model 520

 The first Stevens 520 appeared in Stevens' 1909 Catalog No. 52 and was also offered for sale in the fall 1909 Sears & Roebuck catalog.
 It is easily recognizable by its "humpback" double receiver.
 It has a round slide release knob on the left side of the receiver, a visible breach locking bolt on the top of the receiver, and base models have a rounded pistol grip on the buttstock.
 The foregrip is ringed and uniform in size.
 The trigger housing is retained with three screws and the safety is a lever located inside the trigger guard in front of the trigger.
 The cartridge stop is a rocker design with a set screw on the front right side of the receiver.
 There were other models including a Model 522 trap gun and the 525, 530, and 535 with increasing levels of engraving and stock quality (some straight grip) and foregrips.
 Internally there is an inertial slide release block that is affixed to the inside of the receiver.
 This inertial release uses the recoil of a discharged round to unlock the breech.
 The action was designed to only unlock after firing or with the use of the slide release and not by dry firing like many modern shotguns.
 All model 520s were only offered in 12 gauge until 1928.

-Around 1918, Stevens provided a 520 trench gun prototype to the US military for service in World War I. Supposedly, several examples were made but no known examples survive.
-It had a unique two piece heat shield-bayonet lug.
+Around 1918, Stevens provided a 520 trench gun prototype to the US military for service in World War I. Supposedly, several examples were made but only one sample survives.
+It was sold at the Rock Island auction on 19 December 2019 for $10,000.
+It has a unique two piece heat shield-bayonet lug.